 Are you a queer or questioning self-identified woman interested in exploring queer women’s identities, relationships and communities?
 Join us twice a month at Dear John, I Love Jane, for a free evening of discussion on topics that resonate with queer women, especially those who are exploring these issues after, or while contemplating, leaving heterosexual relationships or identities.

 Come and join the discussion!
 We welcome all LGBT and questioning women.
 The group meets the second and fourth Tuesday of every month from 7-9pm at QMUNITY Generations, #610, 1033 Davie St, Vancouver (Wheelchair accessible, buzz 610 for entry).
-For more information contact firstname.lastname@example.org or 604 684 5307 x 112.
+To RSVP or for more information contact firstname.lastname@example.org or 604 684 5307.

 July 8th – Healthy Communication and Problem Solving

 A free workshop for Queer Women - Provided by Safe Choices

 This workshop is for women who want to learn better communication skills in their relationships with partners, lovers, dates, friends and/or family.
 Being in a romantic relationship is not required to benefit from this workshop!
 Good communication skills are always helpful in all situations!
 Want to learn more in a safe and supportive setting?
 In this workshop you will learn about:

 - Core differences that come up in most relationships & begin to identify how to negotiate them.